quincyntuli/Installing-Softether-VPN/README.md

 Click `Close`
 ![Select NIC](img/Pasted_image_20230117192508.png)

-Back on the VPN Server Manager screen, delete the listener port 443 if the vpn server will be hosting secure web pages in the future.
+Back on the VPN Server Manager screen, click Exit.
 ![Remove Port 443](img/2023-01-31_vpn_ip_115.png)

 On the Documents folder, take note of the certificate and key files.
 They will be required for the Client Installation.